The Harborne Royalty Trust

 Board Member News

-The Harborne Royalty Trust are extremely grateful to the following former Trustees who have given their time at various stages of the project.
+The Harborne Royalty Trust are extremely grateful to all former Trustees who have given their time at various stages of the project.

 The Trust is also grateful to the many other volunteers who have come forward and offered their services.
 If you would like to help or perhaps join the board of the Trust then please get in touch.